JuanManuelSanjurjo/dotfiles/README.md

 # Configurations for various programs

-#### Each folder has its own README.md with end directories and furher setup if needed
+ Each folder has its own README.md with end directories and furher setup if needed

+## Configs
+- Lazyvim
+- Vim
+- Powershell